philc/book-notes/relationships/bringing up bebe - pamela druckerman.md

 * The American parenting problem: "One writer defines the problem as 'simply paying more attention to the upbringing of children than can possibly be good for them.'"
-* Argues that the overparenting wave came about due to: widening the rich-poor gap, which caused a more competitive parenting mindset; misled beliefs in the 80s onward that children are psychologically frail and need more of our attention; that kidnapper and abuser danger lurks everywhere.
+* Argues that the overparenting wave came about due to:
+  * Widening of the rich-poor gap, which caused a more competitive parenting mindset.
+  * Misled beliefs in the 80s onward that children are psychologically frail and need more of our attention.
+  * That kidnapper and abuser danger lurks everywhere.
 * "Yet the French have managed to be involved [in the lives of their children] without becoming obsessive.
 They assume that even good parents aren't at the constant service of their children."

 ## Paris is burping (chap 2)

-* Observes that French mothers are much calmer about pregnancy; they put on less weight, stress much less over the best practices and asking "is it safe?", and yet they have equally healthy birth stats.
+* French mothers are much calmer about pregnancy; they put on less weight, stress much less over the best practices and asking "is it safe?", and yet they have equally healthy birth stats.

 ## Doing her nights (chap 3)

-* Argues French parents have their kids sleeping through the night within a reasonable number of nights.
-Not using any fancy or branded sleep method.
-Basically, self-efficacy and being encourage to trust their bodies.
+* Pamela argues that French parents have their kids sleeping through the night within a reasonable number of nights, without using fancy or branded sleep methods.
+Basically, self-efficacy and being encouraged to trust their bodies.
 * "The Pause": a common French parenting motion; pausing before attending to a baby's wants, to let them learn to self-soothe and deal with frustrations.
   * "The Pause works in part because parents believe that tiny babies aren't helpless blobs.
 They